-In a review paper forthcoming in Perspectives on Psychological Science, a journal of the Association for Psychological Science, University of Arizona psychology professor David Sbarra and his collaborators at Wayne State University in Detroit examine existing research on technoference.
+In a review paper in Perspectives on Psychological Science, University of Arizona psychology professor David Sbarra and his collaborators at Wayne State University in Detroit examine existing research on technoference.
 They propose an explanation for why humans are so drawn to their smartphones, even when the devices take us out of the moment in our close relationships.
 It’s because of our evolutionary history, they say.

 Humans are hard-wired to connect with others, Sbarra and his colleagues argue.
 In the course of evolutionary history, we have relied on close relationships with small networks of family and friends for survival as individuals and as a species.
 These relationships were based on trust and cooperation, which is built when people disclose personal information about themselves and are responsive to others.

 Smartphones, and the constant access they provide to text messaging and social media, make it easier than ever for people to disclose personal information and respond to others in their social networks.
 And these networks are much larger and more far-flung than those of our ancestors.